 If your heels are cracked or bleeding, it’s time to get some extra help.
 Our expert podiatrists at Aadvanced Foot Care Associates have decades of experience with foot problems and can prescribe special moisturizers if regular lotions haven’t restored your feet to good condition.
 We can also advise you on shoes that will relieve the pressure on your feet that leads to calluses and cracks in the heel.
 It is good to alternate sandals with closed shoes that protect your feet from dry air, so your skin has a chance to recuperate.

 Looking Beyond the Obvious

 Dry, cracked skin can be the first sign of some other problems, like diabetes or nerve issues, so it is good to get a medical opinion when excessively dry skin forms on your feet or lower legs.
 The earlier you catch these conditions, the better chance you have of managing them and avoiding serious complications.

 Obesity can also aggravate your dry skin problems, since the extra weight puts more pressure on your feet.
 Discomfort from cracked heels could be the push you need to lose those extra pounds.

-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero are ready to look closely at your foot problems and help you find a treatment.
+Dr. Hal Abrahamson and Dr. Daniel E. Orozco are ready to look closely at your foot problems and help you find a treatment.
 Heel fissures can be painful, but we have solutions to rejuvenate the health of your skin.
 For expert care, call Aadvanced Foot Care Associates at one of our three New York offices: Plainview (516) 822-9595, Rego Park (718) 896-4433, and Flushing (718) 969-2266.
 You can also request an appointment online.
 Check out our Facebook and Twitter posts and Pinterest boards for helpful foot care hints.